opengeos/open-buildings/README.md

   --help                Show this message and exit.
 ```

+**Warning** - note that `--no-gpq` doesn't actually work right now, see https://github.com/opengeos/open-buildings/issues/4 to track.
+It is just always set to true, so DuckDB times with Parquet will be inflated (you can change it in the Python code in a global variables).

 ## Format Notes

 I'm mostly focused on GeoParquet and FlatGeobuf, as good cloud-native geo formats.
 I included GeoPackage and Shapefile mostly for benchmarking purposes.
 GeoPackage I think is a good option for Esri and other more legacy software that is slow to adopt new formats.
 Shapefile is total crap for this use case - it fails on files bigger than 4 gigabytes, and lots of the source S2 Google Building CSV's are bigger, so it's not useful for translating.
 The truncation of field names is also annoying, since the CSV file didn't try to make short names (nor should it, the limit is silly).